justarandomgeek/vscode-factoriomod-debug/readme.md

   * `dump()` - dump all timers immediately
   * `slow()` - return to slow-start mode (dumping on return from every event temporarily)
   * `save(name)` - return to slow-start mode and trigger an autosave with the given name.
 Defaults to "profiler" if unspecified.

+## Factorio API autocompletion

+You can generate EmmyLua docs for the Factorio API with the `Factorio: Generate Typedefs` command.
+Together with the [sumneko.lua](https://marketplace.visualstudio.com/items?itemName=sumneko.lua) language server, this enables autocompletion and other language server features for the Factorio API.

+To use `Factorio: Generate Typedefs`, press `Ctrl-Shift-P` to open the command palette and run the `Factorio: Generate Typedefs` command from there.
+In the file picker, open `factorio/doc-html/runtime-api.json`, and save the generated Lua file wherever you like.
+This will also offer to add it to the sumneko library files and adjust other configuration for [sumneko.lua](https://marketplace.visualstudio.com/items?itemName=sumneko.lua).

 ## Automatic Mod Packaging and Publishing